1. Most pool stores provide free water analysis. Take advantage of it. The best way to learn about your water chemistry is by working with an expert.

 · Mark the current water level with a piece of tape, and run the system for exactly 24 hours.
 Measure the amount of water loss and record.

 · If your water loss is the same regardless if the system is on or off, the leak is probably in the pool itself.
+This may require a SCUBA dive to try and locate the leak.

 8. For stubborn algae that just won’t go away, some extra measures may be needed.
 Remember that anything that has been in the pool may be contaminated with algae, and could easily re-introduce algae into the pool.